whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i> <b>My Thoughts:</b> Oui Please is always exciting to open and such a treat for me to receive every other month.
 I wish it was every month, hint hint, but I'm sure that would be way too much work for them to accomplish due to customs and shipping.
-The items I received were good and yes, there were varieties that others received with some having higher value, but I'm fine with what I have, plus to me it's more about the function than the value.
-What good is a high valued bag if I find it ugly and unusable, get what I mean.
-But maybe that's just me.
-I also got quite lucky to receive scents that I actually liked so that was a big plus.
+The items I received were good and I will definitely (if I haven't done so already) be using all of them.
+Sure there were varieties that others received with some having higher values, but I'm fine with what I have.
+I also got quite lucky in receiving scents that I actually liked so that was a big plus.
 With that said, the total value for this box was quite low though, mostly because the perfume had a really high stated value when you can get the same perfume at a really low price online.
 So if you're planning on trying them out, I highly suggest using the 20% discount code.
 I used it so I can say that the value is still there for me even though it's quite low, but if I paid full price of $150, then I think I'd be quite disappointed.
 Anywho, next month's destination is "Vol 1.6 White Winter in the Alps", and I so can't wait!</p>

 <p>If you haven't subscribed yet, you can <a href="http://ouiplease.com" target="_blank"><big>subscribe here</big></a> and use coupon code <b>OUIWHATSUP</b> to get 20% off any subscription.
 That brings the cost down to $120 for this box or $520 for a whole year!
 That's a totes crazy deal!</p>